 A lighting designer — the gold standard certified by the International Association of Lighting Designers — will charge between $250 and $350 per hour to place recessed lights and train LED spots on your artwork.

 It's a new world of lighting.
 People have to think about it more than ever.Joseph Rey-Barreau, lighting designer and architect

 However, lighting showrooms typically employ ALA-certified lighting specialists and consultants who have completed several levels of training on all aspects of lighting design.
 Lighting showroom professionals will design your plan for free, or for a starting fee, which you can apply to the products you buy.

-Because selling lighting is their business, these professionals know all the latest lighting trends and products -- there are over 200 options for recessed lights alone.
+Because selling lighting is their business, these professionals know all the latest lighting trends and products.